jhlagado/struct-z80/README.md

 let result = a;
 ```

-In assembly language, we could load the accumulator with the input and compare it with zero.
+In assembly language, we could do the same thing by loading the accumulator with the input and comparing it with zero.
 This may or may not set the zero flag.
-If the flag is false (test fails) we could jump conditionally over the code in the "then" section and go to the "else" section.
-If the test succeeds we could execute the "then" section but then we want to skip over the "else" section with an unconditional branch to the end of the if statement (i.e. to "endif").
+If the flag is false (test fails) we conditionally jump over the code in the "then" section and go straight to the "else" section.
+If the test succeeds we execute the "then" section but now we want to skip over the "else" section with an unconditional branch to the end of the if statement (i.e. to "endif").

 ```
     ld a,(input)